Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 ` `
 ## -> COMMS/MICROPHONE BEHAVIOUR ##
+### AutoChatEnable [Value 1 or 0] ###
+- There are a number of predefined chat text responses built into the script.
+Ideal for VR users or those that are too lazy to type 🙃.
+For those that do not use this, or wish to avoid accidental triggering of the macros, you can disable the functionality here.

+- Enable = 1 (default)	Disable = 0

 ### SquadronClearPanel [Value 1 or 0] ###
 - Member of a squadron?
 Enabling this will also clear chat panel for squadrons when using clear all chat command on the throttle Pinky Switch.